-Schemes and Affinities Underwriting The Schemes & Affinities ('S&A') division comprises the Group's direct, partnership and affinity businesses.
+Schemes The Schemes & Affinities ('S&A') division comprises the Group's direct, partnership and affinity and Affinities businesses.
 This is typically higher volume lower premium business and comprises mainly commercial lines but also some non-standard personal lines.
 Products are distributed through a number of channels dependent on the specific niche.
 This can include direct (online) channels or through affinity partnerships (corporate or industry bodies).
 All S&A business is non-advised and written through delegated authorities.
 The division trades under a number of leading market brands.
 These include: • Thistle Insurance (trading as Thistle and Guard), an online, affinity schemes and SME insurance with a focus on the leisure and lifestyle sectors (Cycle, Photo, Music, Pets), commercial and professional risks (property and tenants); • Fish Insurance, a provider of specialist insurance in the UK for people with pre-existing medical conditions, disabilities or mobility issues; • Morton Michel, the UK's leading childcare insurance specialist, offering a range of insurance policies for childminders and nannies as well as nurseries, pre-schools, out of school clubs and other groups connected with childcare; and, • Barbon, the UK's leading provider of credit referencing, specialist landlord and tenant insurance products that are predominantly distributed on a B2B basis via a large network of lettings agents through the Homelet, LetAlliance and Rent4Sure brands.
-The Underwriting division comprises the Group's Managing General Agencies ('MGAs') that specialises in contractors & engineers' risks, fleet, motor and taxi business, Warranty & Indemnity insurance, non-standard property and niche insurance products for charities, social enterprises and faith-based organisations.
-The UK MGA's all trade under one brand (Q Underwriting) and one common Terms of Business Agreement ('TOBA'), whereas the pan-European Warranty and Indemnity ('W&I') MGA continues to trade under the name of Acquinex across a number of countries (UK, Denmark, Germany, Underwriting and S&A divisions.
+Underwriting The Underwriting division comprises the Group's Managing General Agencies ('MGAs') that specialises in contractors & engineers' risks, fleet, motor and taxi business, Warranty & Indemnity insurance, non-standard property and niche insurance products for charities, social enterprises and faith-based organisations.
+The UK MGA's all trade under one brand (Q Underwriting) and one common Terms of Business Agreement ('TOBA'), whereas the pan-European Warranty and Indemnity ('W&I') MGA continues to trade under the name of Acquinex across a number of countries (UK, Denmark, Germany, Poland and Spain).
+All business is placed directly with carriers through binders and delegated authority with this being managed by a Managing General Underwriter ('MGU') which retains responsibility for the product profitability & performance across both the Underwriting and S&A divisions.
 London Market The London Market division trades under the Citynet and Optis brands and operates as a B2B wholesale broker specialising in the placement of UK and Irish commercial risks with Lloyd's and non-Lloyd's London Market insurers.
 The proposition includes non-motor (liability) facilities to the Irish broker market, with a similar proposition in place for UK brokers along with a strong motor capability.
 Network The Network division trades under the name Cobra Network and is a membership club for directly authorised independent insurance intermediaries.
 The Cobra Network currently comprises approx150 regional UK brokers, which vary in scale and proposition.
 It provides customised products, negotiated insurance facilities and other services to its members who in return benefit from increased buying power, enhanced business terms and support with business operations such as compliance, HR and training.
-International The International division comprises a number of businesses spread across Europe (Ireland, Germany, Spain, Poland and the Netherlands for 2022).
+International The Internationa l division comprises a number of businesses spread across Europe (Ireland, Germany, Spain, Poland and the Netherlands for 2022).
 Each of which are highly specialist businesses with long term growth potential, offer a regional consolidation opportunity to build scale in other countries much as PIB has already done in the UK or, a combination of both.
-In terms of business lines, the International Division is mainly comprised of retail brokers but also
+In terms of business lines, the International Division is mainly comprised of retail brokers but also includes an expanding portfolio of re-insurance, wholesale and underwriting business lines.